What we are

 Today, it's a chance for families to come together to celebrate that they're also part of a much bigger family of God's humanity.

-If you'd like a baptism (sometimes called a christening for small children) then the first point of contact is Fr Paul Cox, who looks after arrangements - you can find him on 01435 868814 or email@example.com or firstname.lastname@example.org
+If you'd like a baptism (sometimes called a christening for small children) then email us at email@example.com

 Congratulations!
 You'd like your wedding service to be held in one of our beautiful churches and we're here for your Big Day.
 There are inevitably some rules & regulations and, much more importantly, it's not just about the wedding but the future of your lives together, so we'd like to talk a bit about that.

 But we'd love to share the joy of your wedding with you.
-So, if you'd like to be married in All Saints or St Bart's, the first point of contact is Fr Paul Cox, who looks after arrangements - you can find him on
+So, if you'd like to be married in All Saints or St Bart's, please email us at firstname.lastname@example.org

 We come together in our sorrow to bid farewell to someone we've loved and lost, to grieve and to mourn, to comfort one another and to celebrate a life that has meant so much to us.